Living in Chicago

 Clothing: Typical winter clothes should include gloves or mittens, a heavy winter coat, a thick scarf, a hat or earmuffs, thick socks, and snow boots.
 Layers are important.
 Temperature varies in Chicago on a day by day basis so the best advice is to check weather each day and be prepared.
 If you are moving to Chicago from a warm climate, it is advisable to wait until you move to Chicago to buy winter clothing or purchase your winter clothing online rather than in your local stores.

 Public Transportation: Public transportation can be slower in the winter months due to snow, ice, or sleet.
 When you are taking public transportation, plan accordingly so you can arrive to class on time.
 You can check the Chicago Transit Authority (CTA) bus and train schedule anytime of the year on the CTA’s website.
+There are also several apps that can help you track busses and trains so that you know when they are arriving.

 Biking: If you plan on biking during the winter months, check weather conditions before doing so.
 It can be very challenging to bike during the winter months in Chicago because of the cold temperatures, as well as ice and snow on the ground, however, there is an active winter biking community here in Chicago.
 When riding a bicycle in the winter, be careful of icy pavement and slow your pace.